John Cadman (sportsman)

-John Frank Cadman (born 27 March 1934) is a former English cricketer and field hockey player.
+John Frank Cadman (born 27 March 1934) is a former English cricketer and field hockey player who competed at the 1964 Summer Olympics.
 Cadman was a right-handed batsman who bowled right-arm fast.

+Biography

-He was born in Colchester, Essex.
+Cadman was born in Colchester, Essex and educated at Friends' School, Saffron Walden and Loughborough University.

-Cadman played field hockey for Essex, England and Great Britain, who he represented in the 1964 Olympic Games.
+Cadman played field hockey for Kent and Essex at county level and avarious clubs at club level.

+He played for Canterbury Hockey Club, Southgate Hockey Club, Chelmsford Hockey Club and Saffron Walden (the latter because of his teaching job at Friends' School).
+He introduced hockey to the school in 1960.

+He was the Hockey Association national coach and represented both England and Great Britain.
+He was called up for his England debut against Scotland on 23 April 1960 and represented the Great Britain team at the 1964 Olympic Games in Tokyo.

 As a cricketer, Cadman played 2 Minor Counties Championship matches for Suffolk in 1965, against Norfolk and the Nottinghamshire Second XI.
 He made his only List A appearance for Suffolk the following season against Kent in the Gillette Cup.
 In this match, he bowled 4 wicket-less overs and with the bat he scored 7 runs, before being dismissed by Stuart Leary.